 It’s been noted that there’s a positive expectancy for buying stocks one to two days before a long weekend/holidays and then selling one to two days after.
-Trading volume tends to lower heading into long weekends which may help explain prices drifting up (there is a long-term upward bias to the stock market).
+Trading volume tends to be lower heading into long weekends which may help explain prices drifting up (there’s a long-term upward bias to the stock market).
 Or possibly people are feeling good about a long weekend and buy some stock.

 Short-term traders would buy one or two days prior to the holiday, and then sell one to two days after the holiday.
 Longer-term traders can also take advantage and use the one or two days prior to a holiday to pick up some stocks they were eyeing.